El-FED/data-science-ML-portfolio/Prompt Classification/readme.md

 - `jailbreak.csv`: Contains the dataset used for training and testing.
 - `Prompt Classification Notebook.ipynb`: Jupyter Notebook with the full analysis, processing, and model.
 - `requirements.txt`: Lists the dependencies required to run the project.
+- `images`: images used in this readme file.
 - `README.md`: This file.

 ## Dataset